florinpatrascu/closure_table/README.md

 end
 ```

-And then Using `iex -S mix`, for quickly experimenting with the CTE API, let's find the descendants of comment #1:
+And then using `iex -S mix`, for quickly experimenting with the CTE API, let's find the descendants of comment #1:

 ```elixir
 iex» CTM.descendants(1)